 Format Paper 1: arithmetic consists of a single test paper.
 It is expected that Paper 1 will take approximately 20 minutes to complete, but it is not strictly timed.
-It is at your discretion to choose when, or if, a pupil requires a break during the test or whether to stop the test early.
-Equipment Each pupil will need the equipment specified below: a pencil or a blue/black pen a ruler a rubber (optional).
-If rubbers are not provided, tell pupils that they should cross out any answers they wish to change.
-Pupils are not allowed: • calculators • number apparatus e.g. base ten materials, number squares, etc. Assistance You must ensure that nothing you say or do during a test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
-However, you can only read numbers and not mathematical symbols.
+It is at your discretion to choose when or if a pupil requires a break during the test or whether to stop the test early.
+Equipment Each pupil will need the equipment specified below: a pencil or blue or black pen a ruler a rubber (optional) If rubbers are not provided, tell pupils that they should cross out any answers they wish to change.
+Highlighter pens may be used if this is normal classroom practice.
+Pupils are not allowed: calculators number apparatus, for example, base ten materials and number squares Assistance You must ensure that nothing you say or do during a test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
+If a pupil requests it, you may read a question to them on a one-to-one basis.
+If reading to a pupil, you may only read numbers and not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
 There is no specific hearing impairment guidance for this test, but be careful when signing numbers and mathematical signs.
 You must ensure you do not convey information that would give pupils an advantage.
 Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
-The examples below illustrate how to deal with some common queries.
-Q. What does this sign here mean?
-A. I can't tell you, but think hard and try to remember.
+The examples below illustrate how to deal with some common situations.
+Question: What does this sign here mean?
+Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Q. Does this mean 'take away'?
-A. I can't tell you, but think hard and try to remember.
+Question: What does 'of' mean?
+(If the pupil's query asks about an everyday word that has a mathematical meaning within the question, for example, 'What is half of 8?')
+Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Q. What does 'of' mean? (i.e. if the pupil's query asks about an everyday word that has a mathematical meaning within the question, e.g. 'What is half of 8?')
-Before the test begins A. I can't tell you, but think hard and try to remember.
-We can talk about it after the test.
-Review the list of pupils with any particular individual needs, e.g. pupils who may need support from a scribe or a transcript made at the end of the test.
+Guidance for specific There are two different types of working space for the pupils to use.
+Sometimes there is a blank working space and other times there is a grid.
+Pupils can use these spaces to show any working.
+A grid is included for questions where pupils are more likely to use a written mother.